 3) Passeggiata degli Innamorati (Lover’s Walk)

-Not far from the ferry dock, you will reach a little promenade named Passeggiata degli Innamorati, which means Lover’s Walk.
+Not far from the ferry dock, you will reach a little 350-meter promenade named Passeggiata degli Innamorati, meaning Lover’s Walk.
 As the name suggests, it is quite a romantic place.
-The arched promenade takes you to Varenna town along the lakefront lined with vertical stone walls draped with plants.
+Following the arched promenade, you’ll get to Varenna town, walking along vertical stone walls decorated with plants.

 The lake views are nothing but idyllic.
 If you take the boat to nearby towns like Bellagio or Menaggio you can follow the Lover’s Walk on your way to the ferry, but even if you don’t we recommend going for a stroll there.